How to build Office 2007-2000 add-in / plugin in Delphi.

 end;

-To add a new tab to the Office 2007 Ribbon, you add the TadxRibbonTab component to the module.
+To add a new tab to the Office ribbon, you add the TadxRibbonTab component to the module.

 In the Object Inspector window, run the editor for the Controls collection of the tab.
 In the editor, use the toolbar buttons or context menu to add or delete Add-in Express components that form the Ribbon interface of your add-in.
 First, you add a Ribbon tab and change its caption to My Ribbon Tab.
 Then, you select the tab component, add a Ribbon group, and change its caption to My Ribbon Group.
 Next, you select the group, and add a button group.
-Finally, you select the button group and add a button.
+Next, you select the group, and add a button.
 Set the button caption to My Ribbon Button.
-Use the ImageList and Image properties to set the icon for the button.
+Use the Glyph property to set the icon for the button.

 procedure TAddInModule.adxRibbonTab1Controls0Controls0Controls0Click(